Verify Linearizability of Concurrent Stacks: Introduction

 \section{Introduction}

-Linearizability[1-3] is a commonly accepted correctness criterion for concurrent data structures.
-Intuitively, linearizability requires that (1) each concurrent execution of a concurrent data structure is equivalent to a legal sequential execution and (2) the sequential execution preserves the order of non-overlapping operations ( called the happened-before order, for two operations $op,op'$, $op$ precedes $op'$, denoted by $op\prec op'$, if $op$ returns before $op'$ begins to execute).
-To achieve high performance, concurrent data structures often employ sophisticated fine-grained synchronization techniques[4-8].
-This makes it more difficult to verify the linearizability of concurrent data structures.
+Linearizability \cite{herlihy1} is a commonly accepted correctness criterion for concurrent data structures.
+Intuitively, linearizability requires that each concurrent execution of a concurrent data structure is equivalent to a legal sequential execution, and the sequential execution preserves the order of non-overlapping operations.
+Linearizability imposes synchronization between the concurrent operations and affects performance and scalability of concurrent data structures.
+To achieve high performance, concurrent data structures often employ sophisticated fine-grained synchronization techniques \cite{4peng,5haas,6yang,7heller,8hoffman}.
+This makes it more difficult to prove linearizability of concurrent data structures.

-Henzinger et al.[9] propose a simple method to the linearizability verification of concurrent queues, which reduces the problem of verifying linearizability of concurrent queues to checking four simple properties.
-The key one of these properties is based on the happened-before order of operations: If for two non-overlapping enqueue operations $enq_1$ and $enq_2$ in a concurrent execution, $enq_1$ precedes $ enq_2$, then the value inserted by $enq_2$ cannot be removed earlier than the one inserted by $enq_1$, i.e., $deq_2$ cannot precede $ deq_1$, where $deq_2/deq_1$ removed the value inserted by $enq_2/enq_1$.
-Their method is not be necessary to find the entire linearization order to show that an execution is linearizable.
-To the best of our knowledge, they do not extend the method to concurrent stacks.
-An important reason for this is that concurrent stacks have no similar properties.
+The standard way to prove linearizability is based on forward or backward simulations.
+The proofs involve constructing an invariant which relates the state of the implementation to the state of the specification, and are conceptually more complex and less amenable to automation.
+Henzinger et al. \cite{9h} propose an aspect-oriented approach to the linearizability proofs of concurrent queues, which reduces the problem of proving linearizability of concurrent queues to checking four simple properties, each of which can be proved independently by simpler arguments.
+A key property is that for two non-overlapping enqueue operations, the value enqueued by the older enqueue operation should be dequeued first.
+The proof technique does not rely on program logics, does not need to identify linearization points, and is simple, easy-to-use.
+They apply the technique to verify the Herlihy and Wing queue.
+However, it is difficult to extend the proof approach to concurrent stacks.
+A challenge for this is that concurrent stacks have no similar properties.
 For instance, for two non-overlapping push operations, either of the two values pushed by the two push operations is possible to be popped first.